littlesketches/hws-prototype-tool/README.md

 ## Technical documentation

-More documentation will be added soon: it will
+More documentation will be added soon: